from sympy import *

 A coupled inductor has two or more windings that are connected by a magnetic circuit.
 Coupled inductors transfer energy from one winding to a different winding usually through a commonly used core.
 The efficiency of the magnetic coupling between both the windings is defined by the coupling factor k or by mutual inductance.

-The Dot Convention is a graphical method used to indicate on electrical schematics to indicate the polarity of the voltage induced by mutual inductance when writing Kirchhoff’s Voltage Law (KVL) equations.
+The dot convention is a graphical method used to indicate the winding direction of a coil in relationship to other coils which are magnetically coupled.
 The convention uses a small dot placed at one terminal of each coupled coil.
 The placement of the dot indicates the relative direction of the windings around the core.
 If a current \(i_1\) enters the dotted terminal of one coil, it induces a voltage in the second coil \(v_2\) that is positive at the dotted terminal of the second coil.

 The following models are used in the chapter.